Kaltsoon/data-management-and-databases/materials/exam-advice.md

 - It is guaranteed that the final exam **will include the following types of tasks**:
 - Practical tasks (solving a problem)
   - ER diagramming (create an ER diagram based on the given text)
-  - Normalisation (show the FDs, determine the normal form, decompose the relation) this includes solid understanding of superkeys, candidate keys, primary keys, alternate keys and composite keys
+  - Normalisation (show the FDs, determine the normal form, decompose the relation).
+This includes a solid understanding of superkeys, candidate keys, primary keys, alternate keys, and composite keys
-- Theory related tasks
+- Theory-related tasks
   - Terminology task (explain in your own words a couple of terms) and/or a question related to the theory
-  - One theory related task will be related to database transactions
+  - One theory-related task will be related to database transactions (doesn't require knowing any transaction-related SQL syntax)
 - It is guaranteed that the final exam **won't include the following**:
   - **Writing any SQL**, e.g. related to database transactions
-  - Questions about SQL Server specific details or SQL Server Management Studio
+  - Questions about SQL Server -specific details or SQL Server Management Studio
   - Anything that is not covered by the course handouts and assignments
 - Recap the following topics (see the learning objectives on the first page and lesson slides):
   - Introduction to databases (focus on the Learning objectives)